Peer-to-Peer Network (P2P)

 FAQs

-Not exactly.
-P2P is the *network architecture* (how computers connect).
-Blockchain is the *data structure* (how data is stored) that runs on top of that network.
-You can have a P2P network without a blockchain (like BitTorrent), but you cannot have a decentralized public blockchain without a P2P network.
+No, but they are closely related.
+Peer-to-Peer is the underlying network architecture—it describes how computers connect and talk to each other without a central server.
+A blockchain is a specific type of data structure (a distributed ledger) that runs *on top* of a P2P network.
+You can have a P2P network without a blockchain (like the file-sharing service BitTorrent), but it is virtually impossible to have a truly decentralized public blockchain without a P2P network to support it.

 The Bottom Line